shahilmalik/ResearchLens/README.md

 );
 ```

-The data is stored in three tables.
+The main data is stored in three tables.
 The table `paper` contains the papers with information such as the title, abstract, publication date, and categories.
 The authors are stored in a separate table `author`, which is linked to the `paper` table via a many-to-many relationship.
 The table `auhor_paper` is used to store the relationship between authors and papers.
 The table `papersimilarity` is used to store the similarity between papers based on their embeddings.
 However, it is not used in the application, because we compute the similarity on-the-fly when the user requests related papers.
 Nevertheless, this table may be be useful to speed up the retrieval of related papers in the future.

 #### Insertions and Queries
 We implemented several classes in [`backend/researchlens/object_relational_mapper.py`](backend/researchlens/object_relational_mapper.py)
 to interact with the database.
 These classes map between Python objects and the rows in the tables and have operations to
 insert, update, and filter rows from the database.
 We essentially implemented a custom Object Relational Mapper (ORM).
 The advantage of this approach is that we can use Python objects in our application to interact with the database and that we have abstracted from raw SQL queries.
+The models (i.e., Python classes) are defined in [`backend/researchlens/models.py`](backend/researchlens/models.py).
 In a practical application, you would use a library like SQLAlchemy or Django ORM to achieve this.
 However, for the purpose of this course and project, we implemented our own ORM to understand how it works under the hood.
 We also provide a version that actually uses Django ORM (see django-orm branch).

 ### Search Functionality
 The search functionality is also implemented in the [`backend/researchlens/object_relational_mapper.py`](backend/researchlens/object_relational_mapper.py).
 The method `get()` of the class `PaperMapper` takes as input optional search parameters such as text, publication date, and categories.
 It then dynamically constructs a SQL query based on the provided parameters and executes it to retrieve the matching papers from the database.
 The results are returned as a list of `Paper` objects.
 We use the following operations to build the query: